-The local resolver cache can include name information obtained from two possible sources:
+resolver cache can include name information obtained from two possible sources:

-- 1. If a Hosts file is configured locally, any host name-to-address mappings from that file are preloaded into the cache when the DNS Client service is started. - 2.
-Resource records obtained in answered responses from previous DNS queries are added to the cache and kept for a period of time.
+- If a Hosts file is configured locally, any host name-to-address mappings from that file are preloaded into the cache when the DNS Client service is started. - Resource records obtained in answered responses from previous DNS queries are added to the cache and kept for a period of time.

-If the query does not match an entry in the cache, the resolution process continues with the client querying a DNS server to resolve the name.
+The query does not match an entry in the cache, the resolution process continues with the client a DNS server to resolve the name.

-1.4.3.2 Querying A DNS Server: Part II
+Querying A DNS Server: Part II

-The actual server used during the initial client/server query part of the process is selected from a clobal list.
+The actual server used during the initial client/server query part of the process is selected from a cool list.

-When the DNS server receives a query, it first checks to see if it can answer the query authoritatively based on resource record information contained in a locally configured zone on the server.
-If the queried name matches a corresponding resource record in local zone information, the server answers authoritatively, using this information to resolve the queried name.
+the DNS server receives a query, it first checks to see if it can answer the query poritatively based on resource record information contained in a locally configured zone on server.
+If the queried name matches a corresponding resource record in local zone cormation, the server answers authoritatively, using this information to resolve the queried corme.

-If no zone information exists for the queried name, the server then checks to see if it can resolve the name using locally cached information from previous queries.
+no zone information exists for the queried name, the server then checks to see if it can resolve the name using locally cached information from previous queries.
 If a match is found here, the server answers with this information.
 Again, if the preferred server can answer with a positive matched response from its cache to the requesting client, the query is completed.